-1. Form a relationship with your client’s beneficiaries
+1. Get friendly with your client’s beneficiaries

-It can be a tricky situation to manage but as a trusted third party, you can act impartially and help to guide these often difficult discussions, by finding what works best for your client and their family.
-You can help by explaining what the role of a personal representative, attorney or trustee involves and what will happen to the client’s pension, investments and protection policies when they pass away.
+It can be a tricky situation to manage, but as a trusted third party, you can remind your clients of your impartiality.
+You can guide these often difficult discussions – discovering what works best for everyone.
+You can help by explaining what the role of a personal representative, attorney or trustee involves, and what will happen to the client’s pension, investments and protection policies when they pass away.

 2. Highlight the value of advice to the different generations

-Engaging in these family meetings, could help you to highlight the value of a financial adviser to the next generation.
+Engaging in these family meetings could help you to highlight the value of a financial adviser to the next generation.
 In turn, you might retain the beneficiary as a future client and be able to provide future advice to them in relation to their own investments, pensions and protection needs.

-The younger generation may not value face to face advice in the same way as older generations.
-You’ll have to give some consideration as to how you’re going to develop your future advice proposition to meet the needs of future generations, if it’s to appeal to them.
-You can read our article ‘What does Gen Z want from financial advice?’ if you’re looking to expand your reach to a younger audience.
+The younger generation may not value face-to-face advice in the same way as older generations, with online ‘finfluencers’ becoming more popular.3 You’ll have to give some consideration as to how you’re going to develop your future advice proposition to meet the needs of future generations, if it’s to appeal to them.

-Passing on wealth to those that matter most to your client can involve a number of different considerations.
-For example wills, powers of attorney, trusts and death benefit nominations.
 It’s important to review these to make sure that they’re still up to date and meet the client’s objectives.
-If the client hasn’t put these legal documents in place, you can help by explaining what will happen in the event they become incapacitated or pass away.
+If the client hasn’t put these legal documents in place, you can help by explaining what will happen to their finances without them in the event they become incapacitated or pass away.

 Make sure wills cover complex modern family circumstances

-Modern family circumstances can be complex.
 If the client doesn’t have a will in place, then their assets will devolve in accordance with the intestacy rules.
-If a client is unmarried but living with a partner or if they have a step or foster child that they would like to benefit – then it’s important that the client makes a will to ensure that these parties can benefit, as they wouldn’t benefit under the intestacy rules.
-A client may want to include trust provisions within their will to cater for a minor child, to pass assets on to the next generation in a controlled fashion or to provide for a disabled beneficiary following their death.
+If a client is unmarried but living with a partner, or if they have a step or foster child that they would like to benefit, then it’s important that the client makes a will to ensure that these parties can benefit.
+Under the current intestacy rules, they wouldn’t.

 Cover inheritance tax (IHT) planning with your client